LovelyStar215/raffle-nextjs/README.md

 aws s3 sync ./out s3://${BUCKET}
 ```

-### Rinkey based test environment
+### Goerli test deployment
-If you'd like to trial the UI on a RInkeby deployment, try the following link https://caedmon.s3.eu-west-1.amazonaws.com/index.html
+If you'd like to trial the UI on a Goerli deployment, try the following link https://raffle-nextjs-testnet.s3.eu-west-1.amazonaws.com/index.html